 Probably the biggest problem with a movie like this, for a horror fan (the target audience), is that it is too derivative.
 Now there are fans who say "Well of course its derivative!
 It's based on Urban myth!"

-Don't get me wrong, the tale of looking into a mirror and saying a dead person's name has been around for a long time (Bloody Mary is the chief example) and exists in nearly all cultures today ranging from North America to England to the Philippines.
+Don't get me wrong, the tale of looking into a mirror and saying a dead person's name has been around for a long time (Bloody Mary being the chief example) and exists in nearly all cultures today ranging from North America to England to the Philippines.
 CANDYMAN was a movie just waiting to happen.
-And when it comes to Urban Myth, I have to admit that CANDYMAN is a lot stronger than that URBAN LEGEND crap from 1998 (They are making a sequel to URBAN LEGEND.
+And when it comes to Urban Myth, I have to admit that CANDYMAN is a lot stronger than that URBAN LEGEND crap from 1998 (they are making a sequel to URBAN LEGEND.
 Can you imagine how bad that one is going to be?)!

 So then what's wrong with the movie?
 After all, it was based on the short story The Forbidden by Clive Barker, from his anthology In The Flesh.
 That was 1986, back when he was good for Horror (Now he's good for fantasy.
 This is not a fantasy site so...)!

-Strange little creepy things start happening as Helen pursues her detective work in cahoots with her cohort Bernadette (Kasi Lemmons: VAMPIRE'S KISS, THE SILENCE OF THE LAMBS).
+Strange little creepy things start happening as Helen pursues her detective work in cahoots with cohort Bernadette (Kasi Lemmons: VAMPIRE'S KISS, THE SILENCE OF THE LAMBS).
 She makes disturbing discoveries of how ancient myth not only survives, but thrives.
 Unexplained murders that take place around the nearby Cabrini-Green Projects in Chicago are attributed to The Candyman.
 The adults there know and believe, the children there know and believe, but Helen and Bernadette do not.

 Things don't really start jumping until about halfway through the movie.

 Now understand, I'm all for taking your time to tell a good story, BUT HALFWAY THROUGH THE MOVIE???
 Only when Helen narrowly avoids being killed by a gang leader does CANDYMAN start getting really scary.
-The gang leader (Terrence Riggins: RETURN OF THE LIVING DEAD II) has been using the legend of the Candyman as protection from the retribution of those he wishes to victimize.
+The gang leader (Terrence Riggins: RETURN OF THE LIVING DEAD II) is using the legend of the Candyman as protection from the retribution of those he wishes to victimize.
 He walks around with a spike in one hand and the children believe him to be THE Candyman.
 It is only after he beats Helen and leaves her for dead, AND she returns to pick him out of a police line-up of suspects, does she has dispel the myth and fear from the lives of the folks in the Cabrini Projects.

 Regardless of whatever other hells they may have to live with, the murders committed by the fake Candyman can now be laid to rest.
 Those who may see him again will attack him readily, as they no longer believe in his otherworldly immortality.